The County of Lancashire (8)

 1).

-by Warton Crag.
-Located near Morecambe bay, the Kendal Canal,
+Warton Crag.
+Located near Morecambe bay, the Kendal Canal, and

-and Carnforth Railway Station, 6½ miles NE of Lancaster.
+Carnforth Railway Station, 6½ miles NE of Lancaster.
+The

-by having had George Washington's ancestors living in North
+having had George Washington's ancestors living in North Warton

-Warton and they are said to have assisted in building the tower
+and they are said to have assisted in building the tower of the

-of the Parish Church.
-Thus, every Independence Day on 4th July,
+Parish Church.
+Thus, every Independence Day on 4th July, the American

-the American flag is raised on the church tower in commemoration.
+flag is raised on the church tower in commemoration.
+The Washington

-of Warton, Silverdale, Yealand Conyers, Yealand Redmayne, Priest
+Yealand Conyers, Yealand Redmayne, Priest Hutton, Borwick, and

 2).

-from the River Ribble Estuary on the main A584 Freckleton to
+the River Ribble Estuary on the main A584 Freckleton to Lytham

-Lytham Road which passes through its centre.
-Warton was originally
+Road which passes through its centre.
+Warton was originally recorded

-recorded as 'Wartun' in the Domesday Book of 1086 from the Old
+as 'Wartun' in the Domesday Book of 1086 from the Old English

-Contemporary Warton is somewhat dominated by what was known
+Warton is somewhat dominated by what was known as Warton Aerodrome,

 Widnes

-Early times, Widnes was described as 'half marsh and half moor',
+Widnes was described as 'half marsh and half moor', lying as it

-lying as it does on the northern banks of the River Mersey.
+does on the northern banks of the River Mersey.
+The scene changed

-The scene changed very little for many centuries.
-Earliest records
+very little for many centuries.
+Earliest records show that in

-show that in around 1180 AD, a church was built at Farnworth,
+around 1180 AD, a church was built at Farnworth, dominating the

-dominating the village high street.
-For many years the ferry
+village high street.
+For many years the ferry across the Mersey

 By the 18th Century, a few dwellings grew up on the rocky promontory,

-from Liverpool in search of a quiet day out in the picturesque
+Liverpool in search of a quiet day out in the picturesque countryside.

 Small cottage industries emerged, especially at Appleton, where